 "I know how you feel," he soothed her.
 "This surrogate parent stuff is pretty intense."
 And it was your idea, he reminded himself.
 Oddly, he felt no impulse to remind her.
-I guess / fi& &, he decided.
+I guess I like it, he decided.

-She ground the beds of her hands into red-rimmed eyes.
+She ground the heels of her hands into red-rimmed eyes.
 "I apologize."

 Well, that's a first.
-"I accept"
+"I accept."